docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 An [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) (_Fully Qualified Domain Name_) such as `mail.example.com` is required for `docker-mailserver` to function correctly, especially for looking up the correct SSL certificate to use.

+- `mail.example.com` will still use `user@example.com` as the mail address.
+You do not need a bare domain for that.
+- We usually discourage assigning a bare domain (_When your DNS MX record does not point to a subdomain_) to represent `docker-mailserver`.
+However, an FQDN of [just `example.com` is also supported][docs-faq-baredomain].
-Internally, `hostname -f` will be used to retrieve the FQDN as configured in the below examples.
+- Internally, `hostname -f` will be used to retrieve the FQDN as configured in the below examples.

-Wildcard certificates (eg: `*.example.com`) are supported for `SSL_TYPE=letsencrypt`.
+- Wildcard certificates (eg: `*.example.com`) are supported for `SSL_TYPE=letsencrypt`.
 Your configured FQDN below may be `mail.example.com`, and your wildcard certificate provisioned to `/etc/letsencrypt/live/example.com` which will be checked as a fallback FQDN by `docker-mailserver`.

-!!! example "Docker CLI options `--hostname` and optionally `--domainname`"
+!!! example "Setting the hostname correctly"

+    Change `mail.example.com` below to your own FQDN.

     ```sh
-    docker run --hostname mail --domainname example.com
-    # `--domainname` is not required:
+    # CLI:
     docker run --hostname mail.example.com
     ```

-!!! example "`docker-compose.yml` config"
+    or

     ```yml
+    # docker-compose.yml
     services:
       mailserver:
-        hostname: mail
-        domainname: example.com
-    # `domainname` is not required:
-    services:
-      mailserver:
         hostname: mail.example.com
-    ```

-!!! example "_Bare domains_ (eg: `example.com`) should only use the hostname option"

-    ```sh
-    docker run --hostname example.com
-    ```

-    ```yml
-    services:
-      mailserver:
-        hostname: example.com
     ```

 ## Provisioning methods